 Naive implementations don’t have to be test-driven, but it does help make the

 point.
 What would be a naive implementation of the

 pangram? method?
 It would

 take lazy shortcuts.
 Here’s one:

 class Pangram def self.pangram?(_) false end end

 Looks silly!
-It doesn’t detect pangrams at all.
-It just returns
+It doesn’t appear to detect pangrams at all, returning

 any argument.
 Why would we bother to write code like this?